University Catalog 2024-2025

 Typically offered in Fall and Spring

-FLF 212 French: Language, Culture, and Technology (3 credit hours)
+WLFR 212 French: Language, Culture, and Technology (3 credit hours)

 A study of the language structures and vocabulary necessary for an intermediate level of communication in French together with cultural and technological issues of our global society, in the context of the French-speaking world and the European Union.
 Students are responsible for providing their own transportation for required field trip.
-Fulfills the FLF 201 requirement.
+Fulfills the WLFR 201 requirement.

-Prerequisite: FLF 102 or FLF 110
+Prerequisite: WLFR 102 or WLFR 110

 GEP Global Knowledge, GEP Interdisciplinary Perspectives